image

 Keep the Guide simple

-The transparent Guide is where most of the processing magic happens; if you can plan your panorama so that these areas have simple features, you can get better results.
+The transparent Guide is where most of the processing magic happens; if you can plan your pano so that these areas have simple features, you can get better results.

 Frequently Asked Questions